Banking Sustainable Products & Services

 A donor who is passionate about providing equal opportunities to disadvantaged children worked with SymAsia's philanthropy advisors to develop a tutoring program aimed at leveling the educational playing field for children who come from needy families with poor grades in school.
 Aside from having students benefit from the learning support they receive, the program also seeks to employ tutors who themselves require additional income to support themselves financially.

 The aim of Impact investment is to achieve a positive social and/or environmental impact in addition to a financial return.
+To find out more about our impact investment approach and our investment products and services in Switzerland, please visit the dedicated page.

 Microfinance started as a very simple concept: to provide working capital loans as small as USD 100 or less to the poor – who have little or no collateral – in groups, so that members guarantee repayments.
 Over time, the services have expanded from these group loans to individual lending, and from loans to insurance, savings and fund transfers.
 Microfinance offers interested clients an investment opportunity that generates both a social and a financial return.
+To find out more about microfinance and investment products and services in this field, visit the dedicated page.

 Market-based financing mechanisms from the private finance sector have great potential where the conservation of nature is concerned.
 We have strengthened our activities in the area of conservation finance, which allows for both the long-term protection of natural value and a financial return for investors.